 Without giving out too many spoilers the ‘chase’ ends rather quickly.
 I got in the frame of mind of ‘oh is that it?‘ which, actually resulted in me putting the book down for a few weeks in-between trips…

-By any means it’s certainly worth a read and it’s no wonder that its become a New York Times best Seller!
+By any means, it’s certainly worth a read and it’s no wonder its become a New York Times Best Seller!
 (I’d give it a solid 7/10)

 Small Great Things: Jodi Picoult –

 Jodi Picoult is one hell of an author!
 Along with many other novels, she penned the world-renowned My Sisters Keeper, I almost don’t need to say anything more!
 Her books are awesome, thought inspiring masterpieces, but you already know that. 😉

 Small Great Things is exactly this!
 Centred around a black nurse whose barred from tending to a newborn baby by his white supremacist father, the book follows the actions and consequences which lead to the baby’s untimely death…